amponce/market-intel/outstatic/content/pages/todays-indicative-fixed-prices-market-intel.md

 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-04-20T14:56:42.870Z'
+publishedAt: '2023-04-27T17:09:13.799Z'
 ---

-4-20-23

-Today’s Storage Report comes in with a 75Bcf injection, smashing the 47Bcf forecast.
-We’re now 488Bcf above last year at this time and 329 above the 5-year average for this week.
-NYMEX prices are reacting with downward pressure, as much as $0.08 on the prompt month and red all the way through Dec ’25.

-PG&E CG Basis continues to fall on the daily spot pricing and forward month pricing.
-SoCal CG Basis jumps up on the daily spot price while shedding one penny at a time on forward months.

-Way more market intel detail in tomorrow’s Natural Gas Update.
+4-27-23

+NYMEX has been bouncing around today, as low as $2.26 and as high as $2.37.
+The higher end prices showed up after the storage injection report came in with an injection of 79Bcf, 4Bcf above the forecast.
+It seems like this has become standard on Thursday mornings of late; above forecast = a bump up in price and vice versa for below estimates.

+Basis for both PG&E CG and SoCal CG continue to fall, as shown in today’s indicative prices below.

 START MONTH – MAY ’23

 PG&E CG SOCAL CG

-1 MONTH $5.58 $5.79
+1 MONTH $5.60 $5.53

-3 MONTHS $5.89 $6.73
+3 MONTHS $5.57 $6.26

-6 MONTHS $6.31 $7.29
+6 MONTHS $5.76 $6.79

-12 MONTHS $6.86 $7.87
+12 MONTHS $6.06 $7.05

-24 MONTHS $6.62 $7.55
+24 MONTHS $6.03 $6.91

 Summer Strip (June ’23 – Oct ‘23)

-$5.74 $6.19
+$5.79 $7.04

 Winter Strips (Nov ’23 – March ‘24)

-$7.43 $8.96
+$6.63 $7.83